Albany Flat Roof Experts Your Property is in Safe Hands.

 Built-Up Roofing (BUR)

 Built-Up Roofing (BUR) was the most common type of flat roofing used on low-slope roofs until EPDM roofing and Bitumen roofing were invented.
-BUR was the preferred flat roofing system by flat roof contractors on low-slopes as it creates a continuous sealed surface.
+BUR was the preferred flat commercial roofing system by flat roof contractors on low-slopes as it creates a continuous sealed surface.
 BUR roofing uses gravel and tar to create a watertight layer on the roof.
 Longevity, thick coverage, and its high resistance to damage are some of its main benefits.
-BUR roofing is more of an expensive choice of flat roofing for residential homes and the smell of the gravel and tar can be unpleasant to some.
+BUR roofing is more of an expensive choice for roofing residential homes and the smell of the gravel and tar can be unpleasant to some.
 Bur roofing is highly resistant to foot traffic, and if a repair is to be needed it is easy to remove the layers.
 It usually has a life span of 10 to 15 years with regular maintenance.

 Here are some remedies to repair common problems: